Review: CitiBusiness/ AAdvantage World MasterCard

 It could have been a lot worse.
 But at the time, last Sunday, it felt pretty bad.
 First, the delayed-take-off announcement.
 Then, the news that the airport to which we were flying was snowed in, and the flight had to be diverted.
 Next, on arrival, the three-hour bus trip (in a vehicle that had clearly been designed with the leg-room needs of seven-year-olds in mind) to the original destination.
 And, finally, the seemingly inevitable flu that comes from flying a budget airline that, in order to save a few bucks on fuel, endlessly recirculates the virus-laden cabin air.

 If I still flew frequently, I'd cheerfully pay a few hundred dollars a year for one of those high-end airline credit cards that allow you to jump lines with priority check in, security screening and boarding, and give you free access to tranquil, comfortable lounges.
 But I don't, and those three-digit annual fees are impossible to justify for a few hours of discomfort each year.
-So perhaps I should consider something more affordable but with fewer privileges: something like the CitiBusiness® AAdvantage® World MasterCard®, which is currently offering 30,000 AAdvantage bonus miles as a sign-up reward, providing you spend on it at least $1,000 in the three months after your account is opened.
+So perhaps I should consider something more affordable but with fewer privileges: something like the CitiBusiness®/ AAdvantage® World MasterCard®, which is currently offering 30,000 American Airlines AAdvantage bonus miles as a sign-up reward, providing you spend on it at least $1,000 in purchases in the first three months after your account is opened.

 Airline credit cards with privileges